-- 22.1 The Board periodically undertakes an evaluation of the performance of the Board, its committees and individual directors and on a regular cycle (generally every third year) commissions an external and independently facilitated evaluation.
+- 22.1 The Board periodically undertakes an evaluation of the performance of the Board, its committees and individual Directors and on a regular cycle (generally every third year) commissions an external and independently facilitated evaluation.
 Members of Iress' executive key management personnel are included as contributors in the evaluation process.
-As reported during 2021, the Board engaged an independent professional firm to evaluate its performance as well as its committees and individual directors in late 2021.
-This review was completed and presented to the Board in March 2022.
-Iress plans to undertake its next review in 2023. - 22.2 The performance of senior executives is evaluated each year by the CEO/MD and the People & Performance Committee.
+Iress undertook its three yearly independently facilitated review at the end of 2023 and the Board will consider the findings early in 2024. - 22.2 The performance of senior executives is evaluated each year, including in 2023, by the CEO/MD, the People & Performance Committee and the Board Chair.
 That process involves assessing the performance of the senior executives against strategic objectives.
 Those objectives are derived from the overall corporate strategic objectives.
-Such an evaluation was undertaken for 2022.